wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-Now we'll create our `acceptAction()` which will find an alert by ID from the database, if one is found, it will try to transition the status of this alert from `pending` to `accepted`.
+We'll create our `acceptAction()`, which will find an alert by ID from the database; if one is found, it will try to transition the status of this alert from `pending` to `accepted`.
 The response will be an empty JSON response with the HTTP status code of 200.
 Add the `acceptAction()` to your controller as shown below:

 ```php
     /**